hazah/expresso/README.md

     publish OrderCreated(); // Automatically persists the event to the event store }
   retrieve(/* parameters */) {
-    // Retrieve the order from the event store
+    // Retrieve the order from the store
   }
   update(/* parameters */) {
-    // Update the order in the event store
+    // Update the order in the store
   }
   delete(/* parameters */) {
-    // Delete the order from the event store
+    // Delete the order from the store
   }
 }